crealime/kottans-frontend/README.md

 - It was a very cool practice!
 New for me was actually using Git in collaboration with mentor.
 - I was pleasantly surprised by the mentor's support.
-Thanks to @kasionio!
+Thanks to [kasionio](https://github.com/kasionio "kasionio")!
 - I experienced great joy after the merge.
 Moving on to a new challenge!

 ## JS Basics